 Recognising the fear, upset and loneliness faced by individuals undergoing cancer treatment and their loved ones, the duo were determined that their charity would make a real difference.
 They set about sourcing donations, packaging and delivering gifts, whilst giving support to patients on oncology wards.
 That was April 2016, when The Lewis Foundation was born.

 Today, the team has almost 50 volunteers and hundreds of regular supporters.
-The Lewis Foundation has gone from delivering 80 gift packs a month to one hospital, to delivering over 2,500 gifts to six hospitals in the East Midlands every month.
+The Lewis Foundation has gone from delivering 80 gift packs a month to one hospital, to delivering over 2,500 gifts to seven hospitals in the East Midlands every month.

 Patients pick their gift from a trolley loaded with 34 different packs, with no limit to what they can have, and no donations taken in return.

 Packs contain overnight essentials and toiletries, letter-writing kits, hydration supplies, puzzles, miniature radios complete with batteries and headphones, and lots, lots more – items many people in hospital might find difficult to buy themselves or simply cannot afford.
 For some individuals receiving cancer treatment, The Lewis Foundation volunteers are their only regular visitors.

 Juggling their full-time jobs to run the charity in their spare time, Lorraine and Lee are finding there is a growing demand for The Lewis Foundation services as they move into their fourth year.
 They are constantly approached by hospitals as NHS resources are continually stretched, and their new aspiration is to help even more people – not just in the East Midlands but nationwide.
 Please help make a difference.

 I'm messaging you to thank you all so very much for the last gift bags I received from you.
 In the last year I have been admitted to Talbot Butler Ward at least 5 times one of which was for my stem cell transplant.
 Each gift bag I have received during this time has always been very truly gratefully received and very appreciated.